lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-2. show causality, mechanism, explanation, systemtic structure (intervention relies on manipulable causality -- can't do anything with the information without causality)
+2. show causality, mechanism, explanation, systemic structure (intervention relies on manipulable causality -- can't do anything with the information without causality)